tripvan/sounds-ng2/README.md

 Sounds Ng2
 =========

-Sounds Ng2 is an Angular 2 web application written in TypeScript, built with webpack, and hosted on [Azure](http://sounds-ng2.azurewebsites.net).
+Sounds Ng2 is an Angular web application written in TypeScript, built with Webpack, and hosted on [Azure](http://sounds-ng2.azurewebsites.net).

 ## Purpose

-Learning Angular 2, TypeScript, webpack, and Azure.
+Learn Angular, TypeScript, Webpack, and Azure.

 ## The Website